avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

 In this practical, you will have learnt to use the following R
 functions:

-#. c() (combine) for making a vector
-#. length() for finding the length of a vector
-#. append() for appending the elements in one vector onto another
-   vector
-#. source() for reading in R functions from a file on your computer
 #. substring() for cutting out a substring of a string of
    characters (eg. a subsequence of a DNA sequence)
 #. rev() for reversing the order of the elements in a vector
 #. hist() to make a histogram plot
-#. par() to set the number of plots to fit in one page of plots
-#. seq() to generate a regular sequence of numbers
 #. max() to find the largest element in a vector of numbers
 #. quantile() to find quantiles of a set of numbers that correspond
    to particular probabilities